 Supporting documents required

-- A letter from the high school principal, guidance counsellor substantiating those grounds as well as speak to the applicant’s ability and readiness to start university.
+- A letter from the high school principal or guidance counsellor substantiating those grounds, speaking to the applicant’s ability and readiness to start university.

 - Applicant Medical Certificate, as applicable.

 - Letters from counsellors, social workers or other support services, as applicable.